July 9, 2018

 VII.
 All aspects of social events must be advertised in accordance with Section D.6.
 Advertising, Promotion and Literature Distribution.

 VIII.
-Fencing, staffing, identification checks, and the need for other security requirements will be determined by Trojan Event Services, using considerations including but not limited to: history of event, scale of the event, nature of the event, liability and risk, health considerations, construction, and sponsorship.
+Security.
+Fencing, staffing, identification checks, and the need for other security requirements will be determined by the Department of Public Safety and the University Events Committee, using considerations including but not limited to: history of event, scale of the event, nature of the event, liability and risk, health considerations, construction, and sponsorship.

 IX.
 Outdoor events and social dances must adhere to the guidelines detailed on the Outdoor Events and Social Dance Policy, available at the Trojan Event Services website.